 Q: What is the educational preparation of a Clinical Nurse Leader?

 The CNL is an advanced clinician with education at the master's degree level.
 Graduate education is necessary because the CNL must bring a high level of clinical competence and knowledge to the point of care and to serve as a resource for the nursing team.
 The master’s degree with a major in nursing will prepare graduates for an advanced role.
-Click here for a list of CNL programs currently accepting students.
+Click here to find a CNL Program.

 Q: Can this new nurse role be achieved by making some changes in the current four-year baccalaureate curriculum?